Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Aug 17, 2020

-Another big thing that I see is people don't realize that when the police come to question them, they've usually done their homework.
+Another big thing that I see is people need to realize that when the police come to question them, they've usually done their homework.

 In other words, they may well have spoken to other witnesses who have given an account of the story that is not the same as the criminal defendant's story.
 So, when they talk to the police, they end up saying something that contradicts what the witness says.

-So, now the police will use that against them in order to show that they're not telling the truth and a lot of times successfully prosecute them.
+So, now the police will use that against them to show that they're not telling the truth and, often, successfully prosecute them.

 Police Are Not Trying To Help You

-One thing you have to realize is, the police are not your friend.
+One thing you have to realize is that the police are not your friends.
 They're not trying to help you.
 They're in the competitive business of ferreting out crime.

-So, in criminal cases — especially in Los Angeles — a lot of times we have a jump to a conclusion that the person is guilty.
-Then from there, attacking the person trying to get incriminating evidence from them.
+So, in criminal cases—especially in Los Angeles—we often jump to the conclusion that the person is guilty and then attack the person, trying to get incriminating evidence from them.

-Thy are not looking at the situation with an open mind and ask the questions looking at the prospective of prosecuting the person and getting the conviction.
-So, obviously this is a situation that is ripe for problems and it is not a good idea, at least in my opinion to talk to the police.
+They are not looking at the situation with an open mind and asking questions based on the prospective of prosecuting the person and getting the conviction.
+So, obviously, this is a situation that is ripe for problems, and it is not a good idea, at least in my opinion, to talk to the police.

 There are some exceptions where I have had my client talk to the police.
 For example, if the police don't have certain information that my client can give them that will help the defense in the criminal case.